nspcc-dev/neo-go/docs/consensus.md

 $ neo-go wallet candidate vote -a NiKEkwz6i9q6gqfCizztDoHQh9r9BtdCNa -w wallet.json -r http://localhost:10332 -c 0363f6678ea4c59e292175c67e2b75c9ba7bb73e47cd97cdf5abaf45de157133f5

 ```
-where `NiKEkwz6i9q6gqfCizztDoHQh9r9BtdCNa` is voter's address, `wallet.json`
+where `NiKEkwz6i9q6gqfCizztDoHQh9r9BtdCNa` is the voter's address, `wallet.json`
-is NEP-6 wallet file path, `http://localhost:10332` is RPC node address and
+is the NEP-6 wallet file path, `http://localhost:10332` is the RPC node address and
-`0363f6678ea4c59e292175c67e2b75c9ba7bb73e47cd97cdf5abaf45de157133f5` is a
+`0363f6678ea4c59e292175c67e2b75c9ba7bb73e47cd97cdf5abaf45de157133f5` is the
-public key voter votes for.
+public key the voter votes for.
 This command also returns transaction hash and you
 need to wait for this transaction to be accepted into one of subsequent blocks.

 ## Private NeoGo network